Negotiating House Price: Tips for Buyers and Sellers in South West London

 If there is plenty of interest in your home, you could consider sealed bids.
 This approach is a bit like an auction.
 Buyers submit sealed single bids to your estate agent.
 They can only submit one bid so it should be the maximum they will pay.

-5. Make a counter offer
+5. Make a counteroffer

-If you receive an offer that you feel is unacceptable, you can go back with a counter offer.
-If you are willing to negotiate, your counter offer will probably need to be below the asking price – especially if you added an extra 5-10% in the first place, as some sellers do.
+If you receive an offer that you feel is unacceptable, you can go back with a counteroffer.
+If you are willing to negotiate, your counteroffer will probably need to be below the asking price – especially if you added an extra 5-10% in the first place, as some sellers do.
 But avoid going below the price your research tells you the home is worth.

 If there are issues with the property or things the buyer doesn’t like, you could offer to complete the repairs rather than dropping the price.
 You could also throw in extras such as furniture items the buyer particularly likes.